MontellRicks/MicrosoftEdgeExfiltration/README.md

 | where InitiatingProcessFileName in~ ("rkfree.exe", "revealer.exe")
 | where RemoteUrl contains "logixoft" or RemoteIP != ""
 | project Timestamp, DeviceName, InitiatingProcessAccountName, RemoteUrl, RemoteIP, RemotePort

+# Threat Event (Unauthorized Keylogger Installation)
+**Unauthorized Revealer Keylogger Installation via Microsoft Edge by User `nealthreatvm`**

+---

+Created By:
+Author Name: Montell Ricks
+Author Contact: [Your LinkedIn or GitHub]
+Date: April 11, 2025

+Validated By:
+Reviewer Name:
+Reviewer Contact:
+Validation Date:

+Additional Notes:
+Revealer Keylogger typically installs to:
+C:\Users\nealthreatvm\AppData\Roaming\RKL\revealer.exe

+It can run silently and may not appear in the taskbar.

+Activity was fully contained within the virtual machine, and the system has since been isolated for forensics.

+Revision History:
+Version	Changes	Date	Modified By
+1.0	Initial draft with timeline	April 11, 2025	Montell Ricks